observIQ/bindplane-agent/docs/getting-started.md

 Logs: `roles/logging.logWriter`

-Create a service account JSON key and place it on the system that is running the collector.
+Create a service account JSON key and place it on the system that is running the agent.

 ### Linux

-In this example, the key is placed at `/opt/observiq-otel-collector/sa.json` and its permissions are restricted to the user running the collector process.
+In this example, the key is placed at `/opt/observiq-otel-collector/sa.json` and its permissions are restricted to the user running the agent process.

 ```shell
 sudo cp sa.json /opt/observiq-otel-collector/sa.json